lerna/lerna/website/docs/configuration.md

 ### dependsOn

 Defining `dependsOn` for a given target would replace `dependsOn` for that target name defined in `nx.json`.
-Using pseudocode `dependsOn = packageJson.target.build.dependsOn || nxJson.targetDefaults.build.dependsOn`.
+Using pseudocode `dependsOn = packageJson.targets.build.dependsOn || nxJson.targetDefaults.build.dependsOn`.

 ### outputs

 Defining `outputs` for a given target would replace `outputs` for that target name defined in `nx.json`.
-Using pseudocode `outputs = packageJson.tsarget.build.outputs || nxJson.targetDefaults.build.outputs`.
+Using pseudocode `outputs = packageJson.targets.build.outputs || nxJson.targetDefaults.build.outputs`.

 ### implicitDependencies